timlegrand/giterm/README.rst

     :alt: screenshot of giterm interface
     :align: center

-Giterm essentially *shows* Git information.
+.. note:: Giterm essentially *shows* Git information.
 It does not support git actions like commit, checkout, branch switching, committing.
 Only staging/unstaging is supported at this time.

 Installation